-By applying the resolution enhancement algorithm to the data from each sensor, images of compatible resolution are created on an identical grid.
-This simplifies comparison between sensors.
+on an identical grid.
+This simplifies comparisons between sensors.
 Image samples for each image type from each sensor are shown in Fig. 3.

-2.3 Azimuth Observation Geometry
+C. Azimuth Observation Geometry

-The characteristics of each of sensor provide unique opportunities and challenges to an azimuth-angle study of Antarctica.
-For example, the Escat orbit, optimized for ocean observation, and its right-looking, single-sided swath limits the southernmost extent of Escat data to 79.5° S. NSCAT data, with its dual-sided swath, covers Antarctica to within 1.2° of the pole, while the SSM/I swath data provides comparable coverage to within 2° of the pole.
-In Fig. 2 we define the "azimuth angle" as the angle measured clockwise from the meridian passing through the surface observation to a horizontally-projected line drawn along the boresight of the instantaneous field of view during cell measurement.
+The characteristics of each sensor provide unique opportunities and challenges to an azimuth-angle study of Antarctica.
+For example, with its right-looking, single-sided swath, the Escat orbit, optimized for ocean observation, limits the southernmost extent of Escat data to 79.5° S, while the NSCAT data covers Antarctica to within $1.2^{\circ}$ of the pole with its dual-sided swath, and the SSM/I swath data provides comparable coverage to within $2^{\circ}$ of the pole.
+In Fig. 2, we define the azimuth angle as the angle measured clockwise from the meridian, passing through the surface observation to a horizontally-projected line drawn along the boresight of the instantaneous field of view during cell measurement.
 This definition applies equally to the scatterometer or radiometer observations.
-Figure 2 also defines azimuth angles which indicate the orientation of the local slope normal and the azimuthal orientation of sastrugi.
-For later discussion, the azimuth direction (the azimuth angle of the projection of the surface normal onto a plane locally tangent to the geoid) is denoted $\phi_s$ .
-The azimuth orientation of surface corrugations such as sastrugi is denoted $\phi_r$ .
+Fig. 2 also defines azimuth angles, which indicates the orientation of the local slope normal and the azimuthal orientation of sastrugi.
+For later discussion, the azimuth direction (the azimuth angle of the